adarshkumarsingh83/java_jse/DOCUMENTS/FUNCTIONAL_INTERFACE_README.md

 ---
 ## Predicate<T>
 * for testing any condition and return boolean
+* take one input param
 *  T denotes the input parameter type.
 ```
 public interface Predicate<T> {